-If your artistic expression involves drawing, doodling, sketching, hatching, shading, stenciling, or tracing, you need a high-quality writing utensil.
-We're talking about a pencil, of course.
-Though drawing pencils are relatively straightforward, they come in a wide range of styles and colors, not to mention various lead types.
+If your artistic expression involves drawing, doodling, sketching, hatching, shading, stenciling, or tracing, you'll need a high quality drawing pencil.
+Though relatively straightforward, drawing pencils come in a wide range of styles and colors and various lead types.
+You will want to find the right firmness, color, and type for you and the art you wish to create.

 These are the best drawing pencils you can buy online.